Could the Next Patient in Your ABA Practicum Be a Robot?

 Understanding how and why that occurs may be one of the keys to cultivating deeper AI/human partnerships and creating useful tools.

-Getting the Education You Need To Meet the Future
+Getting the Education You Need to Meet the Future

 Could Robots in ABA Training Help Stem Job Losses Caused by Technology?